 - Identify one clinical update applicable to your patient population

 - Identify one change in behavior to improve the quality of care in your practice

 - Address key physician-patient communication issues relative to disease management

 - Provide patients with electronic resources specific to individual patient care

 The target audience is physicians, physicians-in-training and other professionals.

 You are required to complete a pre-test, a post-test and an evaluation in order to receive continuing education credit.
 You may only claim credit for sessions in which you participate.
 A certificate of completion will be provided to you based on documentation of actual attendance, completion of a pre-test, a post-test, an evaluation and payment in full.
 You must complete your post-test and evaluation within 90 days from the event in order to receive AOA accreditation.

 Doctors of Osteopathic Medicine

-The Kansas City University of Medicine and Biosciences is accredited by the American Osteopathic Association (AOA) to sponsor continuing medical education for physicians.
-The Kansas City University of Medicine and Biosciences will request that the AOA Council on Continuing Medical Education approve this program for 20.5 credits of AOA category 1-A credits.
+Kansas City University of Medicine and Biosciences is accredited by the American Osteopathic Association (AOA) to sponsor continuing medical education for physicians.
+The Kansas City University of Medicine and Biosciences has requested that the AOA Council on Continuing Medical Education approve this program for 20 credits of AOA category 1-A credits.
+Approval is pending.

-Osteopathic physicians who are members of AOA and who complete a post-activity outcome survey within 30 days of the program will receive two additional hours of AOA category 1-A credits.
+Osteopathic Physicians who are members of AOA and who complete a post-activity outcome survey within 30 days of the event will receive 2 additional hours of AOA category 1-A credits.